 Chronic Unemployment

-Chronic unemployment is defined as persistent unemployment over an extended period of time.
+Chronic unemployment is defined as persistent unemployment over an extended period.
 The primary reasons for long-term unemployment are population expansion that is out of control and an inadequate degree of economic development as a result of poverty’s vicious circle.

 Casual Unemployment

-Casual unemployment can happen when a person is not regularly or day to day basis employed because of short-term contracts, a lack of raw materials, a decline in demand, a change in ownership, etc.
+Casual unemployment can happen when a person is not regularly or on a day-to-day basis because of short-term contracts, a lack of raw materials, a decline in demand, a change in ownership, etc.

 Reasons for Unemployment